Niklus/fupilink/readme.md

 # fupilink

-fupilink is a url shortener find it [here](https://fupilink.com)
+fupilink is a url shortener find it at [https://fupilink.com](https://fupilink.com)

+fupi means short in swahili

 # Todos:

 - Set link expiry
-- SEO
+- Make it work with git clone